|

 and the keyboards and touchpads can be replaced separately.
 These laptops are also

-more durable and reliable in the long run.
+built to be more durable and reliable in the long run.

 Related Articles